TheBotlyNoob/CS50/CS50w/Final Project/README.md

 # what's inside?

-In [final_project/static/index.js](./final_project/static/index.js) is the client side code (it also contains jsx), it makes the requests to execute the command, and implements command history.
+In [final_project/static/index.js](./final_project/static/index.js) is the main JavaScript code.
+It uses React and BabelJS to render the webpage.

 In [final_project/views.py](./final_project/views.py) is the server side code, it handles the requests from the client side, and executes the commands.
+It only contains 2 custom functions: `execute` and `command_history`. `execute` is the function that executes the command in a shell, using `subprocess`, and `command_history` is a function that allows you to get the command history.

+In [final_project/static/styles.css](./final_project/static/styles.css) is the CSS code.
+It contains the styles for the webpage.
+It uses a black background, white text, and Source Code Pro as the font to give the complete look of the terminal.

 # distinctiveness and complexity